Douglas Corrigan: Later life

 Corrigan wrote his autobiography, That's My Story, within months of the flight; it was published for the Christmas market on 15 December 1938.
 He also endorsed 'wrong-way' products including a wristwatch that ran counter-clockwise.
 The following year (1939), he portrayed himself in RKO Radio Pictures' movie biography The Flying Irishman.
-The $75,000 he earned from that movie role was the equivalent of 30 years' income at his airfield jobs.
+The $75,000 (equal to $ today) he earned from that movie role was the equivalent of 30 years' income at his airfield jobs.
 Although he did not immediately acknowledge the accomplishment, Charles Lindbergh wrote a friendly four-page handwritten letter to Corrigan in 1939 after Corrigan sent him a copy of the autobiography.

 According to a letter written to a fan in 1940, Corrigan said he had "no hobbies except working on airplanes or machinery".
 When the United States entered World War II, he tested bombers and flew in the Ferry Command, a division of the Air Transport Command.
-In 1946, he gained less than 2% of the vote running for the U.S. Senate as a member of the Prohibition Party, running against Republican William F. Knowland.
+In 1946, he gained less than 2% of the vote running for the U.S. Senate in California as a member of the Prohibition Party, running against Republican William F. Knowland.
 He then worked as a commercial pilot for a small California airline.

 Corrigan retired from aviation in 1950 and bought an 18 acre orange grove in Santa Ana, California.
 He lived there with his wife and three sons for the remainder of his life.
 He knew nothing about raising oranges, and said he learned by copying his neighbors.
 His wife died in 1966, and Corrigan sold most of his grove for development, keeping only the ranch-style house.
 One of the streets in the 93-house estate is named after him.
 He became reclusive after one of his sons died in a private plane crash on Santa Catalina Island in 1972.
 In 1988, however, he joined in the golden anniversary celebration of his famous "wrong way" flight, allowing enthusiasts to retrieve the Robin from its hangar.
 The plane was reassembled and the engine was run successfully.
 Corrigan was so excited that the organizers placed guards at the plane's wings while he was at the show and considered tethering the tail to a police car to prevent him from taking off in it.
 Later, Corrigan became elusive about the plane's location.
 It was rumored he had dismantled and stored it in several locations to prevent its theft.

-An anthology of aircraft-related mysteries published in 1995 claimed that Corrigan was elected an Honorary Member of the 'Liars Club of America' at the age of 84, and that the 'honor,' (as had so many other suggestions over the years since his transatlantic flight) had been politely but firmly refused.
-Up to his death (9 December 1995), Corrigan still maintained that he had flown transatlantic by accident.
+An anthology of aircraft-related mysteries published in 1995 claimed that Corrigan was elected an Honorary Member of the 'Liars Club of America' at the age of 84, and that the 'honor' (as with so many other suggestions over the years since his transatlantic flight) had been politely but firmly refused.
+Up to his death on December 9, 1995, Corrigan still maintained that he had made his transatlantic flight by accident.

-In October 2019, Corrigan's Curtiss Robin was delivered to the Planes Of Fame Air Museum in Chino, California, where it remains on display (although in a disassembled state).
+In October 2019, Corrigan's Curtiss Robin was delivered to the Planes of Fame Air Museum in Chino, California, where it remains on display (although in a disassembled state).